What Medical Laboratory Scientist / Medical Technologist Do

 For someone who chooses a career in the medical laboratory, the exploration never ends.

-Skills in Medical Technology
+Skills in Medical Laboratory Science

 Job Opportunities